top of page

 Overview of Process

 NOFA funding is awarded through a competitive application process.
-At the start of the NOFA cycle, DCED releases guidelines and an Intent to Apply form, as well as separate online applications for homeowner and renter projects.
-Interested applicants must submit a response to the Intent to Apply form by the date listed in the Guidelines and form.
+At the start of the NOFA cycle, DCED releases guidelines and an Intent to Apply form, as well as separate online applications for homeownership and rental projects.
+Interested applicants must submit a response to the Intent to Apply Form by the date listed in the Guidelines and Form.
 The application and all associated attachments are due at a later date, as indicated in the Guidelines and application documents.
-DCED staff evaluate and recommend projects based on how well they meet City housing policy objectives (Note: scoring criteria are updated annually).
-Their recommendations are presented to the City Manager for final determination of awards.
-Contracts are then drafted between the City and the applicant.

 NOFA Projects Across Cincinnati